 Ceramic I am talking about here is 100% ceramic cookware, not ceramic coated pots and pans such as Green Pan, Calphalon or Farberware nonstick ceramic cookware.
 Ceramic coated nonstick cookware poses harm to our health by using nanoparticles as I mentioned above.
-100% ceramic cookware, on the other hand, is very safe and non-reactive.
-Also, it is not coated with anything so you don’t have to worry about coatings being worn off.
-However, ceramic cookware is not completely nonstick so you have to get used to cooking with less nonstick surface.
+100% ceramic cookware is not coated with anything so you don’t have to worry about coatings being worn off.
+However, glaze of ceramic cookware can contain lead or cadmium.
+Acidic food can leach lead out of the cookware.
+Therefore, you should only get a ceramic cookware from a company that has been tested for lead and cadmium.
+In addition, ceramic cookware is not completely nonstick so you have to get used to cooking with less nonstick surface.

 Porcelain Enamel -Non Toxic Cookware